JayGeeUnreal/Gem-System/README.md

 !!
 OBS I´m using Python 3.10 when testing, it might work with other versions but thats the python version i use..

+!!
+Use the Music Request system at your own risc.
+You could be breaking TOS for the Social media platforms used. !!'

 Gem-System and Neurosync are now using the same venv (Conda).

 For Unreal Engine Face Blendshapes its using the same technology as Convai (As far as i can tell) https://www.convai.com/